-How come?
-Unless you have a captivatingly unique business model (in which case you’re probably getting plenty of press attention you can leverage), simply informing people that your business exists is rarely an effective angle for your paid social campaigns.
-Facebook users don’t click on your ads simply to learn more about who your company is, what you do, and what your business’s irl address is.
-They clicked it because you offered something compelling—a piece of content, a product, or a webinar that they want to learn more about, sign up for, or buy.
+Users don’t click on your ads to learn more about who your company is, what you do, and what your business address is.
+They click because you’re offering something compelling—a piece of content, a product, or a webinar that they want to learn more about, sign up for, or buy.

-You need a landing page that answers to that—and is persuasive enough to get them to convert.
+You need a page that answers to that—and is persuasive enough to get them to convert.

-Plus, when you use a page designed just for a particular campaign, you can track your success much more easily: just glance at your Leadpages dashboard to see how many people are opting in or making a purchase.
+Plus, when you use a page designed for a particular campaign you can track your success much more easily.
+For example, your Leadpages dashboard shows you how many visits, leads, and sales a campaign is generating.

 5 – When you’re running a paid search campaign

 The same factors that make landing pages a good fit for paid social campaigns make them a wise choice for Google AdWords/PPC campaigns.
 You’re probably targeting keywords that relate to specific things your business offers, and a landing page gives you the opportunity to zero in on the products and services that are related to those searches.